 3. Pray-Reading God’s Word

 “Pray-reading” the Word refers to praying God’s Word over ourselves.
 This type of Bible reading is for quality not quantity, with the goal to connect with God relationally versus gaining head knowledge.

 How to Pray-Read the Word

 First choose a verse.
 For example, using Isaiah 26:3:

 You can do this as you read through the entire Bible or a specific book; I suggest starting with the New Testament or Psalms.
 To pray-read in this way, read slowly without pressuring yourself to accomplish a certain amount of reading.
 Pause on a verse you sense the Lord highlighting or that stirs your heart.

 4. Praying and Singing in the Spirit

-If you have a prayer language (tongues), praying and singing in the Spirit regularly and as often as possible throughout the day helps strengthen and refresh us.
+If you have a prayer language (tongues), praying and singing in the Spirit in our personal times of prayer helps strengthen and refresh us.
 This spiritual discipline encourages us, building us up in God’s love.
 At times, we may sense God leading us in this, as a sort of bubbling up from within.

 Praying in the Spirit allows the Holy Spirit to pray through us.
 Through this we receive the mind of the Spirit, though we may not know it instantly.
 When you do not know how to pray, pray in the Spirit.

 “Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”
-(NKJV, emphasis mine)
+(NKJV)